probabilityfilter/probabilityfilter.github.io/_posts/2017-09-10-SETI-IBM-CodeChallenge.md

 ## Code Challenge

 The [Hackathon](https://probabilityfilter.github.io/2017-07-20-SETI-IBM-Hackathon/) was followed by 4 weeks of Code Challenge.
 A new and expanded dataset was released.
-Here is how the progression look:
+Here is how the progression looked:
-- Primary Small
+- Primary Small Dataset
-  - Use for early-stage prototyping
-  - All 7 signal classifications
-  - 1,000 simulations / class (7 classes = 7,000 files)
-  - Available as single zip file
-  - ~2 GB in total
+  - To be used for early-stage prototyping, ~2 GB in total
+  - Signals form all 7 classifications: 1,000 simulations/class

-*Primary Medium
+- Primary Medium Dataset
-Use for early-stage prototyping & model building
-    All 7 signal classifications
-    5,000 simulations / class (7 classes = 35,000 files)
-    Large enough for relatively robust model construction Available in 5 separate zip files
-    ~10 GB in total
+  - To be used for relatively robust model construction, ~10 GB in total
+  - Signals from all 7 classifications: 5,000 simulations/class

-*Primary Full
+- Primary Full Dataset
-Use only if you want an enormous training data set.
-You will need a small data center to process these data in a reasonable amount of time.
-    All 7 signal classifications
-    20,000 simulations / class (7 classes = 140,000 files)
-    Only available in 140k individual files
-        one must read through the index file and download files individually, which will take some time from outside of IBM Cloud systems
-    ~50 GB in total
+  - Enormous training data set, ~50 GB in total
+  - Signals from all 7 classifications: 20,000 simulations/class

-. was whole different animal since we had to deal with a low SNR and the number of signal classes went up from 4 to 7.
-My Hackathon methods did not rescue me!!
+The Code Challenge was a whole different animal since we had to deal with a low SNR and the number of signal classes went up from 4 to 7.
+My Hackathon methods, more like tricks, could not rescue me!!
 Many of the signals were invisible to the eye, extreme data processing was required to start seeing these signals.
 [Code](https://github.com/probabilityfilter/ML-SETI-IBM/blob/master/notebooks/ArunBasic_DSP_try.ipynb).

 Here is one signal; top figure - hard to discern the signal, middle figure - better after adjusting amplitude and removing color, last figure - actual signal
 ![Compare](/img/SETI Code Challenge/Compare.jpg "Barely visible"){: .center-block :}